Peter Coe: Career

-Coe worked in the merchant navy at the age of 19, during the Second World War, and was on a boat named the A.D.
-Huff that was torpedoed by the German battle cruiser Gneisenau, leaving him as one of only five survivors.
+Coe served in the merchant navy at the age of 19, during the Second World War.
+He was on board a Canadian vessel, the A.D.
+Huff when it was torpedoed by the German battle cruiser Gneisenau on 22 February 1941; he later claimed to be one of only five survivors.
 He was picked up by a German boat, and was made to work in the kitchens, because he spoke fluent German.
 He was to be transferred to a prisoner-of-war camp, but escaped by jumping off a train, along with a Canadian prisoner.
 He then walked all the way from Germany to Spain where he was imprisoned for six months.

 After the war, while Sebastian was still young, the family moved up to Sheffield from Middlesex, and he worked there as a production engineer in a steel cutlery factory, George Butler & Co., eventually becoming production manager.
 He did not begin coaching Seb until just before he turned 50, his favourite sport being cycling rather than athletics.

 As an engineer, Coe became dissatisfied with the athletics coaching offered to his son Sebastian at his first club, Hallamshire Harriers.
 This training was based on the principles propounded by the New Zealand coach Arthur Lydiard, and involved a substantial amount of long-distance running.
 By contrast, Coe took the view that "long slow training turned you into a long slow runner", and adopted a system of speed-endurance training involving fast repetitions with short recoveries, based on the ideas of the German coach Woldemar Gerschler.
 He used his fluency in German to translate many East German books on training.
 Much of his training was also based on self-taught biomechanics, from his background as an engineer.
 In addition to coaching his son Sebastian, Peter Coe also coached Wendy Smith-Sly, who placed second in the 3000 metres at the 1984 Summer Olympics.
 He would often refer to himself as Sebastian Coe's coach rather than his father.